neuefische/web-exercises/sessions/recap-project-5/art-gallery-app/README.md

 #### Tasks

 - [ ] Create a new component for displaying Art Piece Details.
-- [ ] Create a single page that renders the Art Piece Details, displaying information for the selected art piece.
+- [ ] Create a single dynamic page that renders the Art Piece Details, displaying information for the selected art piece.
 - [ ] Write tests for the Art Piece Details component to confirm that all information is rendered correctly.

 ### 5. Favorite Page